kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Server component

-Any component where its content is produced on the server either in HTML or a intermediate format
+Any component where its content is produced on the server either in HTML or a intermediate format.

 ### Memoization

 The process of caching function return values against the inputs.
 If a function takes a long to compute the result and is rerun a lot then this can speed up getting the result as it takes a map lookup rather than a re-computation.

-A auto-memoization compiler can wrap function calls with a cache lookup and storage
+A auto-memoization compiler can wrap function calls with a cache lookup and storage.

 Note that this is a optimization at call sites, this can be avoided via rearranging when data is calculated and is passed through.